 WEIGHT TRAINING - 1 CREDIT - 10, 11, 12 - This is a course set up for the student to have the opportunity to develop and expand their weight training abilities.
 The class will encourage students to work within a program to develop physically and emotionally.
 Emphasis will be placed on weight training, but there will be portions dealing with flexibility and cardiovascular movements.

-HALF-MARATHON/EVENT TRAINING - 2 CREDITS (BLOCKED FOR PERIODS ZERO THROUGH 1) - 10, 11, 12 Requirement: Students must provide own transportation to designated areas for class. - The Half Marathon/Long Distance Training class will be offered during the first and third trimester of the year during first period.
-The goal of this class is to prepare each student both physical and mentally to finish a half-marathon.
-Periodic early morning runs may be required with this class.
-This class will count toward the P.E. requirement for grades 10, 11, and 12.
+HALF-MARATHON/OBSTACLE COURSE/TRIATHLON TRAINING - 2 CREDITS (BLOCKED FOR PERIODS 1 THROUGH 2) - 10, 11, 12 Requirement: Students must provide own transportation to designated areas for class. - This class will be offered during the second semester and blocked periods one through two.
+The goal of this class is to prepare each student both physical and mentally to complete an endurance race.
+Students will have the option to choose which type of endurance event they will train for, help develop a training plan, and execute the training plan.
+Early morning training sessions will take place for this class.
+This class will count toward the P.E. requirement for graduation.

 AEROBICS/PERSONAL FITNESS - 1 CREDIT - 10, 11, 12 Requirement: Students must provide their own transportation to designated areas for class. - This course will provide students the opportunity to have rigorous daily cardiovascular workouts.
 Its content (Aerobics, Yoga, Pilates, Taebo, Insanity, etc.) will enable the students to learn and feel the benefits of working their upper and lower bodies.